CivicActions/guidebook/docs/00-contributing/git-workflow.md

 ## <a name="PR-workflow"></a>How to review and merge pull requests

-Each pull request must be reviewed by at least one other CivicActions employee before it can be merged.
+Each pull request must be reviewed by at least one other Civic Actions employee before it can be merged.

-Any CivicActions employee with Github account, who has been added to the CivicActions Team ([instructions are here](../04-how-we-work/tools/github.md)), can review a pull request and decide whether they feel confident about merging it.
-If it's not your area of expertise, ask somebody at CivicActions who has expertise in that area.
+Any Civic Actions employee with Github account, who has been added to the Civic Actions Team ([instructions are here](../04-how-we-work/tools/github.md)), can review a pull request and decide whether they feel confident about merging it.
+If it's not your area of expertise, ask somebody at Civic Actions who has expertise in that area.

 For example: if something looks like it's related to how Marketing works, ask a Marketing person to review it; if it looks like it needs Project Management team review, ask a PM.